I-Mockery

-Ten Things I Liked About Ghostbusters II
+Ten Things I Liked About Ghostbusters II!

 by: -RoG-

-Ghostbusters II is one of those movies that just had a lot of bad luck, and as a result, most people forget about it or never even saw it to begin with.
+Ghostbusters II is one of those movies that just had a lot of bad luck, and as a result, most people forgot about it or never even saw it to begin with.
 Sure, the first Ghostbusters movie was better; but as far as sequels go, part 2 was still pretty damned entertaining in my book.
 You also need to take into account that when it came out, it was sandwiched right in between Indiana Jones and the Last Crusade and Batman - the top two grossing movies of 1989 which roughly brought in a combined $450,000,000!
-And since both of those movies came out within a month of Ghostbusters II, it wasn't going to be something that a lot of people remembered strongly in the long run (even though it was still one of the highest grossing films of the year).
+And since both of those movies came out within a month of Ghostbusters II, it wasn't going to be a film that a lot of people remembered strongly in the long run (even though it was still one of the highest grossing films of the year).

 Well, I think it's high time we give Ghostbusters II the credit it deserves.
 It's not perfect, but so what?
 What is?
-It's simply a really fun, silly movie and far better than 90% of other big sequels.
+It's simply a really fun, silly movie, and far better than 90% of other big franchise sequels.
 No need to overanalyze it, just sit back, laugh and enjoy.
 To help further drive my point home, I've created this list of the top 10 things (in no particular order) that I really liked about Ghostbusters II.

 Tasty pink intestines!